Vejdirektoratet/sdk-android/README.md

  - `LatLngBounds` - If you are using Google Maps (from `google.android.gms.maps.model`)
  - `VDBounds`  - If you are not already using Google Maps and prefer not import it into your project.

+Omitting this parameter will return data for the entire region of Denmark.

 #### zoom
 The Int parameter `zoom` is a Google-maps style zoom level describing in which resolution the geometrical information should be returned.